ckolluru/endothelial-cell-seg/README.md

 ```
 \data
 \results
+\test_examples
 code files
 ```

-The code allows for pre-training the network to segment neurons in electron microscopy images.
-This is an optional step, and can be useful since the electron microscopy images look similar to our endothelial cell image dataset.
-Moreover, the network, U-Net was originally proposed to segment such images.
-Training and testing images and labels for this dataset are in the `\neuronal` folder.

-Images related to the endothelial cells are present in the `\EC` folder.
-Both `\EC` and `\neuronal` folders have the following folder organization.
-Both consist of training and testing images (in `\train` and `\test` folders respectively). `\neuronal` images were cropped to (256, 256) to match the `\EC` image size.
-The cropped `\neuronal` images are in `\train_crop` and `\test_crop` respectively.

-For `\EC`, `\train` folder consists of `\image` and `\label` folders within it. `\test` only consists of the test images currently. `\results` folder in the parent directory consists the segmentation result on the `\test` images.
+`\data` consists of training and testing images (in `\train` and `\test` folders respectively). `\train` folder consists of `\image` and `\label` folders within it. `\test` only consists of the images currently. `\results` folder consists the segmentation result on the `\test` images.
+The code messes up the order of images in the `\test` folder (0,1,11,.. instead of 0,1,2,..).
+The correct order is written to `\test_examples`.

-For `\neuronal`, we currently have 15 `\train_crop` images and 15 `\test_crop` images.

-Since the training dataset only consists of 34 training images (in case of `\EC`) and 15 training images (in case of `\neuronal`), we augment the datasets using a combination of rotation steps and translations.
-Routines to perform the augmentation are called within `data.py` file.
-The Keras `ImageDataGenerator` function is used.
-Images that need to be augmented are usually placed inside an additional `\all` folder.
-Keras only works this way (it needs a path to a folder that has a folder containing the images).
+Since the training dataset only consists of 34 training images, we augment the dataset using a combination of rotation steps and translations.
+Routines to perform the augmentation are within `data.py` file.
+Augmented versions of training images and labels are written to `aug_train` and `aug_label`. `aug_merge` is a temporary folder that merges the images and label into red and blue channels of an RGB image, performs augmentation and then separates the two channels in the end.

 `data.py` consists routines to read and write from the `\data` folder. `unet.py` runs the training and testing of the neural network and saves the network weights to a weight file.

-The pre-trained and trained network weights are stored in unet_pretrain.hdf5 and unet_train.hdf5 respectively. `unet-batch-job.slurm` is a script that runs unet.py in `[job (batch) mode](#job-(batch)-mode)`.
-In this case, you don't have to wait for the resources (GPU nodes) if they are not readily available.
-You can run the command `squeue -u <caseID>` to see the status of your jobs.

-### Running unet.py

-The following command provides information on how to use the unet.py.
-This is the only file that needs to be run.
+This weight file can be loaded at run-time to test the network against new images (code in `test_predict.py`. `visualize_model.py` draws a picture of the network and saves it in `model.png`.

+### Training and Testing the neural network

+Run
 ```
-python unet.py --help
+python unet.py
 ```

-Command line arguments can be sent to `unet.py`.
-For example,

---pre_train 1 will pre-train the network with the `\neuronal` images. --pre_train 0 will not.
---train 1 will train the network with the `\EC` images. --train 0 will not --use_pre_train 1 will load the pre-trained network weights prior to network training on `\EC` images. --use_pre_train 0 will not.
---test 1 will run the trained network (looks for the weight file from the trained network) on all `\EC` test images. --test 0 will not.
---u cxk340 will consider that the code and data exist in the HPC user cxk340. **Other users**, need to specify their case ID instead.

-Hence, in order to test the software on a completely new image, the image can be cropped (to 256, 256) and copied over to `\data\EC\test`.
-JPG format is supported.
-The network can be fully trained (including pre-training) by running `python unet.py`.
-With no command line arguments, the code will pre-train, train, and predict on all test images in `\data\EC\test` folder.
-The results will be in the `\results` folder.
-If you already have a trained network (the corresponding weight file, unet_train.hdf5 in your folder), testing can be done by just running:
+### Test on new image

+After training the network and creating the weights file (hdf5), run:
 ```
-python unet.py --pre_train 0 --train 0 --test 1 --u cxk340
+python test_predict.py
 ```

 ## Built With